Kikolator/savage_coworking/shared/schemas/desk.schema.md

 - `name`: Human-readable desk name/identifier (required, 1-100 characters)
 - `workspaceId`: Workspace/building identifier where the desk is located (required)
 - `isActive`: Boolean flag indicating if the desk is available for booking (default: true)
+- `imageUrl`: Optional URL to desk image stored in Firebase Storage
 - `createdAt`: Timestamp when the desk was created
 - `updatedAt`: Timestamp when the desk document was last updated